RTEMS/rtems-docs/eng/req/items.rst

   ``appl-config-option-type`` attribute if the value is ``integer``

 This set of attributes specifies application configuration initializer or integer option.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 constraints
     The attribute value shall be an